reesesun/reese-markdown-cv/index.md

 ### **Patient-reported Outcome of Shoulder Ability in STroke Survey (POSTS)** `Northwestern, 2020-2022`
 - Developed and validated a survey that understands patients' perception of shoulder dysfunction and factors contributing to shoulder dysfunction after stroke.
+- Presented at Combined Sections Meeting 2023 in San Diego, CA.

 ### **Laboratory for Comparative Morphology and Mechanics** `PSU, 2018`
 - Investigated clinical cases on abnormal morphology of human wrist.